Click any of the frequently asked questions below to see the corresponding answer.

 Contact us by email at the CIEP office.

 The Admissions Panel works as quickly as possible.
 All Panel members are Advanced Professional Members with freelance businesses of their own.
 Each upgrade application is assessed individually, so if you have provided full details in a neat and orderly fashion, processing your application is likely to take a shorter time than if we need to ask you to clarify parts of your form or we need more information than you have provided.
 Sometimes, there can be a delay while we wait for your referees to respond.
-The longest you should wait is 6–8 weeks.
-If you have not heard anything within 8 weeks, please contact us.
+We normally expect to process applications within 6 to 8 weeks, though it can take longer during busy periods.
+If you’ve waited longer than 8 weeks, please feel free to contact the professional standards director.

 For Intermediate grade, we expect to see a minimum of 100 hours of experience.
 This may be paid or pro bono work and may be for publisher or non-publisher clients.